vnratc/CS/CS50W/capstone/README.md

 ### Additional Information

-You are welcome to test the search algorithm by creating some reservations and then searching again for the same or conflicting dates for the same room.
-You are also welcome to test if a reservation can be canceled by sending fetch POST request using the console with an altered reservation id, which is tiresome to obtain.
+You are welcome to test the search algorithm by creating some reservations and then searching again for the same or other conflicting dates for the same room.
+You are also welcome to test if a reservation can be canceled by sending fetch POST request using the console with an altered reservation id.
 The same technique may tried used to reserve rooms for unavailable dates.

-After finishing the project I discovered that JavaScript also supports Date objects.
-Using them would have shortened some of my code responsible for handling dates in the search form with neighboring buttons.